UK Stocks-Factors to watch on June 22

 * BRITISH AIRPORTS: A decades-long battle to expand Britain’s overcrowded airports is set for a crunch decision in the coming weeks, as the world’s fifth-largest economy seeks to resolve a row that has bedevilled successive governments and risks choking economic growth.

-* SKY : Shares in British media group Sky were indicated 5 percent higher, with traders citing a report in The Sunday Telegraph newspaper that the Murdoch family had knocked back two approaches for its stake in Sky - from Vodafone and the French media giant Vivendi - stoking speculation they are planning a fresh attempt to take full control of Britain’s top pay-television operator.

-* SEVERN TRENT : Canadian investment firm Borealis Infrastructure is considering a 5 billion pound ($8 billion) bid for Severn Trent, the Sunday Times reported, two years after the British water utility rejected its previous approach.
+* SEVERN TRENT : Canadian investment firm Borealis Infrastructure is considering a 5 billion pound ($8 billion) bid for Severn Trent SVT.L, the Sunday Times reported, two years after the British water utility rejected its previous approach.

 * SPIRE : South African investment house Remgro Ltd has offered 431.7 million pounds ($686 million) for about a third of Britain’s Spire Healthcare, it said on Monday.